Air-sea rescue: Introduction of the helicopter

 Helicopters became frequently used, due to a number of advantages; they could fly in rougher weather than fixed-wing aircraft and could deliver injured passengers directly to hospitals or other emergency facilities.
 Helicopters can hover above the scene of an accident while fixed-wing aircraft must circle; and seaplanes must land and taxi toward the accident.
 Helicopters can save those stranded among rocks and reefs, where seaplanes are unable to go.
 Landing facilities for helicopters can be much smaller and cruder than for fixed-wing aircraft.

-Additionally, the same helicopter that is capable of air-sea rescue can take part in a wide variety of other operations, including those on land.
+The same helicopter that is capable of air-sea rescue can take part in a wide variety of other operations, including those on land.
 Disadvantages include the loud noise causing difficulties in communicating with the survivors, and the strong downdraft that the hovering helicopter creates which increases wind chill danger for already-soaked and hypothermic patients.
 Helicopters also tend to have limited range and endurance.